allmaps/allmaps/packages/openlayers/README.md

 ### `WarpedMapLayer#getConvexHull(projectionOptions)`

-Get the convex hull of all maps
+Get the convex hull of all maps in the layer

 The result is returned in lon-lat `EPSG:4326` by default.
-Set projectionOptions to { projection: { definition: 'EPSG:3857' } } to get result in WebMercator.

 Note: more selection options are available on this function of WarpedMapList

 ###### Parameters

 * `projectionOptions?` (`Partial<ProjectionOptions> | undefined`)
-  * Projection options

 ###### Returns